 Every product needs to paid attention in different ways.
 Some products need more attention than the others depending on their costing and sales.
 You can classify the products into categories like;

 - Product with high cost and lesser sales

 - Product with moderate cost and moderate sales

 - Product with lesser cost but higher selling rates

-Items with higher costs require special care as their damage can lead to major losses.
-While items with lesser cost and higher demand won’t need extra attention as they won’t remain for a longer time in the inventory.
+Items with higher costs require special care because their damage can lead to major losses.
+So While items with lesser cost and higher demand won’t need extra attention as they won’t remain for a longer time in the inventory.

 5. Use smart ways for Inventory management

 In conclusion, use smart and strategic management methods for managing your inventory and save your money.
-Maximizing the timely supply of goods and products to customers and reducing the total cost of inventory is the most effective outcome of good inventory management system.
+So that maximizing the timely supply of goods and products to customers and reducing the total cost of inventory is the most effective outcome of good inventory management system.